emiliempark/react-native-splash-screen/README.md

 ## Getting started

 Import `react-native-splash-screen` in the JS file that renders the first page of your app.
-(E.g. index.js or LaunchScreen.js)
+(E.g. `index.js` or `LaunchScreen.js`)

 `import SplashScreen from 'react-native-splash-screen'`

 ### Android:

-Create a file called launch_screen.xml in the layout folder. `./android/app/src/main/res/layout` This will render the splash screen.
+Create a file called `launch_screen.xml` in the layout folder. `./android/app/src/main/res/layout` This xml file will render the splash screen.

 ```
 <?xml version="1.0" encoding="utf-8"?>